-When you open Wireshark, you see a screen that shows you a list of all of the network connections you can monitor.
-You also have a capture filter field, so you only capture the network traffic you want to see.
+When you open Wireshark, you see a screen showing you a list of all the network connections you can monitor.
+You also have a capture filter field to only capture the network traffic you want to see.

-You can select one or more of the network interfaces using “shift left-click.”
-Once you have the network interface selected, you can start the capture, and there are several ways to do that.
+You can select one or more of the network interfaces using shift+left-click.
+Once select the network interface, you can start the capture, and there are several ways to do that.

 You can select the menu item Capture -> Start.

-During the capture, Wireshark will show you the packets that it captures in real-time.
+During the capture, Wireshark will show you the packets captured in real-time.

-Once you have captured all the packets you need, you use the same buttons or menu options to stop the capture as you did to begin.
+Once you have captured all the packets needed, use the same buttons or menu options to stop the capture as you did to begin.

-Best practice says that you should stop Wireshark packet capture before you do analysis.
+Best practice dictates stopping Wireshark’s packet capture before analysis.

 Wireshark shows you three different panes for inspecting packet data.
-The Packet List, the top pane, is a list of all the packets in the capture.
+The Packet List, the top pane, lists all the packets in the capture.
 When you click on a packet, the other two panes change to show you the details about the selected packet.
 You can also tell if the packet is part of a conversation.
-Here are some details about each column in the top pane:
+Here are details about each column in the top pane:

-- No.: This is the number order of the packet that got captured.
+- No.: This is the number order of the packet captured.
 The bracket indicates that this packet is part of a conversation.

-- Time: This column shows you how long after you started the capture that this packet got captured.
-You can change this value in the Settings menu if you need something different displayed.
+- Time: This column shows how long after you started the capture this particular packet was captured.
+You can change this value in the Settings menu to display a different option.

 - Source: This is the address of the system that sent the packet.

-- Destination: This is the address of the destination of that packet.
+- Destination: This is the address of the packet destination.

-- Length: This column shows you the length of the packet in bytes.
+- Length: This column shows you the packet’s length, measured in bytes.

-- Info: This column shows you more information about the packet contents, and will vary depending on what kind of packet it is.
+- Info: This column shows you more information about the packet contents, which will vary depending on the type of packet.

-Packet Details, the middle pane, shows you as much readable information about the packet as possible, depending on what kind of packet it is.
+Packet Details, the middle pane, shows you as much readable information about the packet as possible, depending on the packet type.
 You can right-click and create filters based on the highlighted text in this field.

-The bottom pane, Packet Bytes, displays the packet exactly as it got captured in hexadecimal.
+The bottom pane, Packet Bytes, displays the packet exactly as it was captured in hexadecimal.

-When you are looking at a packet that is part of a conversation, you can right-click the packet and select Follow to see only the packets that are part of that conversation.
+When looking at a packet that is part of a conversation, you can right-click the packet and select Follow to see only the packets that are part of that conversation.

-One of the best features of Wireshark is the Wireshark Capture Filters and Wireshark Display Filters.
-Filters allow you to view the capture the way you need to see it so you can troubleshoot the issues at hand.
-Here are several filters to get you started.
+Some of the best features of Wireshark are the capture filters and display filters.
+Filters allow you to view the capture the way you need to see it to troubleshoot the issues at hand.
+Below are several filters to get you started.

-Capture filters limit the captured packets by the filter.
-Meaning if the packets don’t match the filter, Wireshark won’t save them.
-Here are some examples of capture filters:
+Capture filters limit the captured packets by the chosen filter.
+If the packets don’t match the filter, Wireshark won’t save them.
+Examples of capture filters include:

-host IP-address: this filter limits the capture to traffic to and from the IP address
+host IP-address: This filter limits the captured traffic to and from the IP address

-Wireshark Display Filters change the view of the capture during analysis.
-After you have stopped the packet capture, you use display filters to narrow down the packets in the Packet List so you can troubleshoot your issue.
+Wireshark display filters change the view of the capture during analysis.
+After you’ve stopped the packet capture, use display filters to narrow down the packets in the Packet List to troubleshoot your issue.

 ip.src==IP-address and ip.dst==IP-address

-This filter shows you packets from one computer (ip.src) to another (ip.dst).
-You can also use ip.addr to show you packets to and from that IP.
-Here are some others:
+This filter shows packets sent from one computer (ip.src) to another (ip.dst).
+You can also use ip.addr to show packets to and from that IP.
+Other filters include:

-Analysts even build filters to detect specific attacks, like this filter to detect the Sasser worm:
+Analysts even build filters to detect specific attacks, like this filter used to detect the Sasser worm:

-Beyond the capture and filtering, there are several other features in Wireshark that can make your life better.
+Beyond the capture and filtering, several other features in Wireshark can make your job easier.

-You can setup Wireshark so it colors your packets in the Packet List according to the display filter, which allows you to emphasize the packets you want to highlight.
+You can configure Wireshark to color your packets in the Packet List according to the display filter, which allows you to emphasize the packets you want to highlight.
 Check out some examples here.

-Wireshark does provide a Command Line Interface (CLI) if you operate a system without a GUI.
-Best practice would be to use the CLI to capture and save a log so you can review the log with the GUI.
+Wireshark does provide a command line interface (CLI) if you operate a system without a graphical user interface (GUI).
+The best practice would be to use the CLI to capture and save a log so you can review the log with the GUI.